Sweeksprox/crits/README.md

 Sounds play through the 'Dialog' sound channel.
 Make sure the 'Dialog' channel fader is set to a non-zero value, adjust this fader to adjust the sound triggers.

+# menu
+there's a menu in the wow interface menu also

 # commands
 /crits command